Digital-Grinnell/dlad-blog/content/posts/095-collaborating-on-hugo-site-development.md

 ---

 {{% box %}}
 I've nearly completed migration of all _Grinnell College Libraries'_ static sites to _Azure_ and I'm updating this post to reflect that move.
-Wherever possible I'll strike-through outdated information ~like this~, and replace it with updated info.
+Wherever possible I'll strike-through outdated information <strike>like this</strike>, and replace it with updated info.
 {{% /box %}}

 This post will instruct the reader to install necessary tools and engage the workflow I now use to develop and maintain a handful of _Hugo_ static websites.
 The list of sites now includes both professional, those owned and operated by [Grinnell College](https://grinnell.edu), as well as "personal" sites that I develop, maintain and host myself.